JaneliaSciComp/SongExplorer/README.md

 ## Manually Annotating ##

-To record a manual annotation, first pick a waveform snippet that contains an unambiguous example of a particular word.
+To record a manual annotation, first pick a snippet that contains an unambiguous example of a particular word.
 Type the word's name into one of the text boxes to the right of the pan and zoom controls and hit return to activate the corresponding counter to its left.
 Hopefully the gray box in the upper